-"Nestlé: When It Isn’t Business as Usual", Andras Ferencz summarises Duncan Pollard's recent visit to Lancaster University.
+"Nestlé: When It Isn’t Business as Usual", Andras Ferencz summarises Duncan Pollard's recent visit to Lancaster University on 7th March 2017.

 “Connecting great minds in science with great minds in business,” this is how Gail Whiteman, Director of the Pentland Centre for Sustainability in Business, succinctly summarised the mission of the research centre before Duncan Pollard, a senior executive from Nestlé, took the stage at Lancaster University Management School.
 During the event, titled “Sustainability: Why it matters and how we think about it,” Mr. Pollard spoke to an inquisitive audience of more than forty people about his insights on sustainability, Nestlé’s current and future challenges, and the transnational giant’s role and place in society.

 With a background in forestry, and having worked for Shell and WWF, Mr. Pollard has in-depth insight into both corporate and NGO perspectives.
 During his presentation, Mr. Pollard recounted how he was brought on board at a time when Nestlé was in the weeds of fervid criticism, and realized how it needed to better understand the outside world and become more buttoned up about environmental and social matters.
 Translated into practice, it is Mr. Pollard’s job to survey the entire supply chain of Nestlé, and make sure that their corporate ecosystem harmoniously fits in with society and the environment.